CarsonDavis/CarsonDavis.github.io/_posts/2024-02-14-kitchen_knives.md

     }
 </style>

-If you've been keeping up to date with this blog, then you'll know that I'm a [pretty serious about my knives]({% link _posts/2023-12-22-babys_first_cleaver.md %}).
-You may even suspect that I have my fair share of kitchen knifes.
+If you've been keeping up to date with this blog, then you'll know that I'm [pretty serious about my knives]({% link _posts/2023-12-22-babys_first_cleaver.md %}).
+You may even suspect that I have my fair share of kitchen knives.

 ![LRM_EXPORT_1686150517891832_20221115_085254983.jpeg](signal-2024-05-20-183535_002.jpeg)